 Draftstars guarantees a prize pool for these games, as long as there is a minimum number of contenders.
 For example, if there is a league with a maximum of 1000 available spots and Draftstars pay winnings to the top 100 contenders, the prize pool will stay the same even if there are only 300 spots filled.
 This is one of the most straightforward ways to get involved with fantasy sports betting, so I highly recommend it to beginners.

 In these leagues, you can enter the contest more than once by drafting multiple teams.
 Of course, for each new team, you’ll have to pay an additional entry fee.
 I love the Multi Entry leagues because they let me cross-compare and experiment with different lineups.

-Multipliers come in two ways – double up and triple up.
-With the double up leagues, 45% of top contenders will get their stakes doubled.
-In triple up, only top 30% players get rewarded, but they win triple the entry fee.
+Multipliers come in two variants – double up and triple up.
+With the double up leagues, the top 45% of contenders will get their stakes doubled.
+In triple up, only the top 30% of players get rewarded, but they win triple the entry fee.

 Golf fans will especially love Rapidfire because there is a special option for golf tournaments.
 You can pick a player from a set matchup and enter the contest either based on their daily performance or general tournament ranking.

 Draftstars set a wanted score, and the players compete to reach the target.
 When the league is settled, the prize is split equally between all the players that have passed the threshold.
 I like this game as well since it doesn’t force you to compete against other contenders.
 Instead of that, you only focus on reaching the set number of points.